lubuntu-team/manual/source/2/2.2/2.2.3/libreoffice_impress.rst

 To view your slides right next to each other :menuselection:`View --> Slide Sorter`.
 To rearrange your slides click and hold a slide and drag the slide between the slides you want to move to.
 To have notes on each slide :menuselection:`View --> Notes`.
 Type your notes for each slide below the slide.
 To switch to an outline view of just text :menuselection:`View --> Outline`.
 To switch to an outline :menuselection:`View --> Outline`.
 To switch back to your normal view :menuselection:`View --> Normal`.

 To change your view to grayscale :menuselection:`View --> Color/Grayscale --> Grayscale`.
+To view your presentation in black and white :menuselection:`View --> Color/Grayscale --> Black and White`.

 To quit LibreOffice impress press :kbd:`Control+Q`.